-Inform patients that chronic use of opioids may cause reduced fertility.
+Inform patients that use of opioids for an extended period of time may cause reduced fertility.
 It is not known whether these effects on fertility are reversible [see Adverse Reactions (6.2), Use in Specific Populations (8.3)].

 Manufactured for: